hashicorp/design-system/website/docs/patterns/disabled-patterns/partials/guidelines/guidelines.md

 ## Upgrading

 When upgradable features are available and a user has the necessary permissions, highlighting a path to upgrade provides a graceful marketing opportunity.
-However, be mindful to not overdue it and make the user feel overly advertised to.
+However, be mindful not to overdo it and make the user feel overly advertised to.

 There are two ways to showcase an upgradable feature: